SudhirSwarup/aws-banking-analytics/README.md

 - SCD logic is implemented using INSERT and CTAS patterns
 - Data quality must be handled carefully at ingestion time

 These constraints are documented intentionally to reflect real-world engineering decisions.

 ---

-## Cost Considerations

-- Amazon S3 storage cost is minimal for small datasets
-- Athena charges per TB scanned
-- Using Parquet significantly reduces query cost
-- Entire pipeline runs comfortably within AWS Free Tier for demos

----